Diane Stadler, PhD, RD, LD

 Dr. Stadler received a BS in Special Studies with an emphasis in Genetics and Development from Davidson College, an MS in Nutrition Science from Virginia Tech, and a PhD in Human Nutrition from the University of Iowa.
 She completed a post-graduate fellowship at the Kennedy-Krieger Institute/Johns Hopkins Hospital and focused in nutritional interventions for children with developmental disabilities and/or gene disorders.
 She worked with dietetic interns at the University of Iowa and directed the Nutrition Science and the Coordinated Masters Programs at the University of Utah before joining the faculty at OHSU in 2000.

-Dr. Stadler is an Associate Professor of Medicine and Director of the Graduate Programs in Human Nutrition at OHSU.
+Dr. Stadler is a Professor of Medicine and Director of the Graduate Programs in Human Nutrition at OHSU.
 Her clinical work and research has focused on dietary interventions for the treatment and prevention of disease including:

 - Nutritional rehabilitation of severely malnourished children in Zambia, Africa